 Eyes widening, Xander reached up and batted Willow's hand away, suppressing the urge to apologize when he heard something in the redhead's forearm crack.
-She'd fix it with magic later, he consoled himself, just like she did with anything else she perceived to be 'wrong' with her world.
+The pain was as temporary as the injury itself, he consoled himself; Willow would inevitably fix it with magic, just like she 'fixed' anything else she perceived to be wrong with the world around her.
 "No, me being dead because of the choice I made would be my fault.
 I didn't ask you to try healing me, much less… this.
 So this is all completely your fault and I'm not going to let you duck responsibility.
 Speaking of ducking, though, I'm still waiting for an answer.
 Why… am… I… Merida?"

 After an attempt at Resolve Face didn't sway Xander in the slightest, Willow smiled nervously as she cradled her injured arm against her chest.
 "Well, um, the accent is the easiest to explain."
 She paused, gathering her thoughts, and Xander narrowed his eyes before gesturing for her to continue.
 "When you were unconscious in the infirmary, I transformed you into a girl and then turned you into a Slayer so you'd have their healing.
 I started trying to turn you back once your body didn't, you know, have a giant hole poked in it anymore.
 But I couldn't.
 Ungirl you, I mean.
 So I had them keep you under for a bit longer so that I could collect some memories and copy them into your head.
 I mean, I think we can both agree that it would be awkward weird not-fun if one of us had to teach you how to put a bra on or how to sit properly in a skirt or what to do when your period comes aro-"

 Groaning, Xander slapped his hand over Willow's mouth, cutting off her babbling.
 "Twenty words or less."
 Although while it didn't explain the accent, it did explain why he was having a hard time staying angry about his current situation no matter how hard he tried.
-Willow had already reprogrammed him to be fine with his girlhood.
+Willow had already reprogrammed him to be fine with his girlhood by way of a pile of memories that would make it seem natural and comfortable.
 Awesome.
 Because nothing say friendship like a nice thorough mind fucking.

 The answer came not from Willow, who stood there pouting at him petulantly, but instead from the shorter Latina who had arrived at some point and was now peeking over the redhead's shoulder at him.
 "Willow scooped too much out of Orla's head to shove into your brain, and now you're Scottish."
 Charisse Kennedy paused, using her fingers to count how many words she'd used so far, before tossing out a few more.
 "Nice rack, Xander."